kubernetes/kubernetes/docs/devel/api-conventions.md

 ## Units

 Units must either be explicit in the field name (e.g., `timeoutSeconds`), or must be specified as part of the value (e.g., `resource.Quantity`).
-Which approach is preferred is TBD.
+Which approach is preferred is TBD, though currently we use the `fooSeconds` convention for durations.

 ## Selecting Fields